sandritaa/galleriamilena/README.md

 # Galleria Milena

-A web application that allows multiple artists to showcase and sell their artwork
+Galleria Milena is a web application that allows multiple artists to showcase and sell their artwork.
+As an artist, you can upload your art pieces to the web application using the Cloudinary API and sell them through your own personalized virtual gallery.
+You can also view all the orders you have in place and send order updates directly to your customer’s inbox using the Twilio SendGrid API.
+As a customer, you can view all of the artists’ galleries and purchase a variety items from multiple artists in one transaction.
+As a subscribed customer, you are also able to like different art pieces, follow artists and keep track of your orders.

 ## Background